 Benefits of Moderate Drinking Result from Alcohol Itself

-Alcohol and Cardiovascular Disease: Moderate Drinking is Protective.
+Alcohol and CVD.
+Moderate Drinking is Protective.

 Readings